tpemartin/113-1-R/Lecture-notes/04-tidy-variable-class.md

 3. **Datetime**: A datetime variable is used to store date and time data.
 It is used to represent date and time in R.  For example, "2021-10-01 12:00:00+UTC" is a datetime.

 > Parse `example_df$Date_of_Birth` as a date variable, and `example_df$BloodType` as a factor variable.

+## AI preset revision

+> You are using RStudio to conduct R programming tasks in POSIT remote server with preloaded tidyverse package.
+If the task is programming related, the programming style should follow tidyverse style as closely as possible, i.e. if certain task can be done in both base R and tidyverse, use tidyverse.
+> Each time if the new task continues to use codes from the previous task, there is no need to write those preceeding codes again.